swanpyaesonetun/cs158a/a1/README.md

 ## Input Format

 - The input sentence must start with a **2-digit length prefix**, followed by a message.
-- The prefix indicates how many characters follow it.
+- The prefix indicates how many characters are in the message.
 - Example:
   `10helloworld` → 10-character message `"helloworld"`